Riftwalker Guide

 • I'd recommend spending 2x focus points on offensive skills vs. defensive skills.
 Aka once offensive might and offensive prowess are at level 2 each, invest 1 point in defensive valor and defensive talent.

 • The air entity doesn't benefit much as all from Offensive Might.
-I'd recommend skipping that and do an equal distribution between offensive prowess, defensive valor, and defensive talent.
+I'd recommend skipping that and do an equal distribution between offensive prowess and defensive talent.

 • Both the water and earth entities should focus on defensive skills and energy revival.
 You are not using them to do damage.